 Indeed, the Midrash compares the revelation at Sinai to a wedding, with G-d the groom and His people the bride.
-(Many Jewish wedding customs even have their source in that idea: the canopy, sources note, recalls the mountain held, according to tradition, "over their heads"; the candles, the lightning; the breaking of the glass, the breaking of the tablets of the Law.)
-And just as a marriage is legally effected in the Jewish tradition by the bride's simple choice to accept the wedding ring or other gift the groom offers, so did the Jewish people at Mount Sinai create its eternal bond with the Creator by accepting His gift of gifts to them.
+(Many Jewish wedding customs even have their source in that metaphor: the canopy, according to sources, recalls the tradition that has the mountain held over the Jews' heads; the candles, the lightning; the breaking of the glass, the breaking of the tablets of the Law.)

+And just as a marriage is legally effected in the Jewish tradition by the bride's simple choice to e Judaism Site https://torah.org/interest/submission/ accept the wedding ring or other gift the groom offers, so did the Jewish people at Mount Sinai create its eternal bond with the Creator by accepting His gift of gifts to them.

-That acceptance may well be the essential aspect of Shavuot.
-A positive, active mitzvah for the day - an action or observance - would by definition contradict the day's central theme of receptivity.
+That acceptance may well be Shavuot's essential aspect.
+A positive, active mitzvah for the day - an action or observance - would by definition be in dissonance with the day's central theme of receptivity.